AllisonMH/food-search-2025/README.md

   "phone": "(404) 555-1234",
   "website": "https://example.org",
+  "description": "Description of services", "latitude": "",
+  "longitude": "",
-  "description": "Description of services", "services": ["Food Pantry", "Free Meals"],
+  "services": ["Food Pantry", "Free Meals"],
   "hours": "Monday-Friday: 9:00 AM - 5:00 PM"
 }
 ```

+If you do not know the latitude and longitude just add the food resource entry to `src\data\foodResources.json` and run `npm run coordinates` it should fill out the coordinates for you.

 ## 🛣️ Roadmap & Future Enhancements